airbytehq/terraform-provider-airbyte/docs/resources/source_mongodb_v2.md

 Optional:

 - `additional_properties` (String) Parsed as JSON.
-- `auth_source` (String) Default: "admin"
-The authentication source where the user information is stored.
+- `auth_source` (String) The authentication source where the user information is stored.
 See https://www.mongodb.com/docs/manual/reference/connection-string/#mongodb-urioption-urioption.authSource for more details.
+Default: "admin"
+- `schema_enforced` (Boolean) When enabled, syncs will validate and structure records against the stream's schema.
+Default: true

 <a id="nestedatt--configuration--database_config--self_managed_replica_set"></a>